Tomev/qcflow/docs/source/deep-learning/pytorch/index.rst

     quickstart/pytorch_quickstart.ipynb

-`Developer Guide of PyTorch with MLflow <guide/index.html>`_
+`Developer Guide of PyTorch with QCFlow <guide/index.html>`_
 -------------------------------------------------------------

-To learn more about the nuances of the ``pytorch`` flavor in MLflow, please read the developer guide.
+To learn more about the nuances of the ``pytorch`` flavor in QCFlow, please read the developer guide.
 It will walk you through the following topics:

 .. raw:: html

     <a href="guide/index.html" class="download-btn">View the Developer Guide</a>

-- **Logging PyTorch Experiments with MLflow**: How to log PyTorch experiments to MLflow, including training metrics, model parameters, and training hyperparamers.
+- **Logging PyTorch Experiments with QCFlow**: How to log PyTorch experiments to QCFlow, including training metrics, model parameters, and training hyperparamers.
-- **Log Your PyTorch Models with MLflow**: How to log your PyTorch models with MLflow and how to load them back for inference.
+- **Log Your PyTorch Models with QCFlow**: How to log your PyTorch models with QCFlow and how to load them back for inference.